80/20 Rule for Daily Tasks: How to Identify Your Vital Few

 Midday defense (2 minutes): New requests appeared.
 Run each one through the removal question: if I skip this entirely, does anything meaningful change by Friday?
 If no, it goes into the batch block.
 If yes, decide whether it replaces one of your vital few or gets scheduled for tomorrow.

 Evening audit (3 minutes): Did your vital few get done?
 If yes, the day was a success.
 If no, write down what derailed them.
-Claessens and colleagues found that daily planning and prioritization behaviors were associated with lower stress and higher perceived performance [9].
-Daily planning combined with end-of-day review creates a feedback loop that improves task selection accuracy over time.
-The evening review is where you build that loop.
+Claessens and colleagues found that planning and prioritization behaviors were associated with greater perceived control of time and lower stress [9].
+The evening review is where you turn that planning into a daily feedback loop, so that tomorrow’s sort learns from today’s misses.

 This system pairs well with the Eisenhower matrix, which sorts tasks by urgency and importance.
 The 80/20 lens identifies your highest-impact work.
 The Eisenhower matrix helps you protect that work from interruptions.
 Used together, they cover identification and defense.
 For a broader comparison of prioritization systems, see the complete guide to prioritization methods.